 Cleft lip and cleft palate are the most common birth defect in the United States – one of every 600 newborns is affected by cleft lip and/or cleft palate.

-Cleft lip and cleft palate occur very early in pregnancy.
 The majority of clefts appear to be due to genetic or environmental factors, though there is no known cause in many cases.
 The risks of recurrence of a cleft condition are dependent upon many factors, including the number of affected persons in the family, the closeness of affected relatives, the race and sex of all affected persons, and the severity of the clefts.

 Can you see cleft lip in an ultrasound?

 Cleft lip usually occurs around the fifth week of pregnancy, before many women even know they are pregnant.
 A cleft palate usually develops around the ninth week of pregnancy.
 Your doctor may use ultrasound (also called a sonogram) to determine if your unborn baby has a cleft.
 In the best conditions, ultrasound can return pictures of cleft lip as early as the 20th week of pregnancy.
 Sometimes, ultrasound can also help parents and doctors see clefts of the alveolar ridge.
 It is more difficult to get clear pictures of baby’s palate.
 Doctors miss more cleft palates on ultrasound than they find.
 As technology improves identifying clefts of the palate will become more common.
 Larger hospitals and university medical centers are good resources for the most advanced ultrasound technology and prenatal diagnosis expertise.

 What can be done to help our baby?